Carpenteri1/HollyJukeBox/README.md

 #### macOS (Apple Silicon)
 - dotnet publish -c Release -r osx-arm64 --self-contained true

-You will find everything in HollyJukeBox/bin/Release/net8.0/osx-arm64/publish/ A file called HollyJukeBox will be created, which you can run.
+You will find everything in JukeBox/bin/Release/net8.0/osx-arm64/publish/ A file called JukeBox will be created, which you can run.
 ### Ramverk
 - NET Core 8
 - ADO.NET